Malvina Hoffman: Hall of Man

 In 1929, Hoffman received a telegram from Stanley Field, "Have proposition to make, do you care to consider it?
 Racial types to be modeled while traveling round the world."
+The original proposal was to commission four or five artists to create painted plaster figures, as was common at the time, but Hoffman countered with a proposal to do the entire series by herself.
+Her counter-proposal was accepted, and she was commissioned by the Field Museum of Natural History in Chicago, Illinois to create anthropologically accurate sculptures of peoples of diverse nationalities and races.
+Next, she determined to do the entire series in bronze, submitted two initial sculptures, and obtained approval to proceed.

-Hoffman was commissioned by the Field Museum of Natural History in Chicago, Illinois to create anthropologically accurate sculptures of peoples of diverse nationalities and races.
-She traveled around the world — including distant places like Africa, India, and Bali — in 1931 to 1932, creating busts and figures of people and taking more than 2,000 photographs.
+Her initial work on the series was done in her Manhattan studio, but then she moved to her studio in Paris, where she could refer to models from the Paris Colonial Exposition of 1931.
+She then traveled around the world — including distant places like Africa, India, and Bali — in 1931 to 1932, creating busts and figures of people and taking more than 2,000 photographs.

 She completed more than 105 sculptures, predominantly in bronze, but also in marble and stone.
 They included busts and full-length figures of individuals, which were installed at the museum's Hall of Man in 1933.
 She documented her travels for the commission in the book, Heads and Tales.
 It was a popular exhibit at the museum, but some critics considered it a purely anthropological study.

 During the 1960s, questions began to circulate about the exhibit.
 According to American Historical Review, "the sculptures in the 'Races of Mankind' had perpetuated an older typological approach by presenting 'race' in the form of literally static bronze figures depicting idealized racial 'types'".
-The Hall of Man was deinstalled in 1969, but some of the sculptures are still on display.
+The Hall of Man was deinstalled in 1969, but some of the sculptures remained on display.

-In 2016, fifty recently conserved sculptures from the Mankind collection were on display at the museum in an exhibition called "Looking at Ourselves: Rethinking the Sculptures of Malvina Hoffman".
+In 2016, fifty sculptures from the Mankind collection were shown at the museum in an exhibition called Looking at Ourselves: Rethinking the Sculptures of Malvina Hoffman.